Nahuelluca20/notes-quartz/content/Books/Build a Large Language Model (From Scratch)  by Raschka/ch1 - Understanding the LLMs.md

 ---
 tags:
   - LLM
-	- Build a Large Language Model (From Scratch)
+  - Build a Large Language Model
   - Books
 ---

 LLMs have remarkable capabilities to understand, generate, and interpret human language.